ciroiriarte/ciroiriarte.github.io/_posts/2023-12-25-deploying-juniper-vlwc-on-pve.md

 Some low hanging fruits at your disposal:
 - VirtIO network interface drivers are already available in the appliance (recommended for KVM/QEMU, not limited to VMXNET3).
 Used in this deployment.
 - QEMU agent can easily be installed from Ubuntu repos pre-setup in the appliance (nice to have, covers some functionality of VMware Tools for KVM/QEMU).
 Used in this deployment.
 - cloud-init agent can be easily installed from Ubuntu repos pre-setup in the appliance.
+Not used in this deployment.